 The first study concerns the keto-enol equilibrium of 2,4-pentanedione dissolved in different NMR solvents.
-The determination of $K{eq}$ for your solvent should include information you used to assign each peak in the spectrum.
+The determination of $K{eq}$ for the eight solvents should include information you used to assign each peak in the spectrum.
 Any unusual or interesting aspects may be good for discussion.
-All $K{eq}$ values reported by the class, as well as candidate correlating properties for the solvents, are posted under "supplemental materials" on the course Web site.
-The aim is to find at least one, or possibly two, reasonable correlations between the $K{eq}$ (or some function thereof) and solvent parameter, and then to interpret the correlation in terms of the structures of the tautomers and the physical meaning of the correlating parameter (hint-what underlying physical property or behavior, in general, have you ever used $K{eq}$ measurements to find?).
+The aim is to find at least one, or possibly two, reasonable correlations between the $K{eq}$ (or some function thereof--hint!) and solvent parameter, and then to interpret the correlation in terms of the structures of the tautomers and the physical meaning of the correlating parameter (hint-what underlying physical property or behavior, in general, have you ever used $K{eq}$ measurements to find?).
 Note that there may be outliers from the correlation you find, but the exception(s) also call for physical interpretation.